shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 The symposium also added a lot of clarification on PCI’s perspective and intent behind many of the new requirements, that might not easily be gleaned from reading the updates on your own.

-I have taken detailed notes from the entire session for future reference.
-If you happened upon this page, via Linkedin or Google Search, please hope over to LinkedIn to say high and be sure to connect with me!

 PCI DSS v4.0 has been expanded in its philosophy to also be utilized to protect against threats and secure other elements of the payment card ecosystem beyond the Card Data Environment (CDE).
-As the payment industry continues to evolve, PCI has worked towards a more broad framework that cans be used as an effective security baseline across fintech infrastructure.
+As the payment industry continues to evolve, PCI has worked towards a more broad framework that can be used as an effective security baseline across fintech infrastructure.

+{: .box-note}I have taken detailed notes from the entire session for future reference.
+If you happened upon this page, via Linkedin or Google Search, please hop over to [LinkedIn](https://www.linkedin.com/in/speden/) to say hi and be sure to connect with me!

-## PCI DSS v4.0 Update Highlights
+### PCI DSS v4.0 Update Highlights

 PCI has published a [Summary of Changes](https://docs-prv.pcisecuritystandards.org/PCI%20DSS/Standard/PCI-DSS-v3-2-1-to-v4-0-Summary-of-Changes-r1.pdf) document on its [Document Library](https://www.pcisecuritystandards.org/document_library/?category=pcidss&document=pci_dss) page.
 Please reference this document in addition to the notes I have captured from the PCI DSS v4.0 Global Symposium.